hawkbee1/bluevsred/bluevsred_flutter/ai_workflow.md

 - Note which aspects need testing
 - Suggest test cases for new functionality
 - Consider edge cases and potential failure points
+- Create unit tests for all models and services
+- Write widget tests for UI components
+- Implement integration tests for key user flows
+- Ensure each test is meaningful and verifies actual behavior
+- Aim for 100% test coverage in all production code

 ### Step 4: Documentation
 - Add comprehensive comments to code